6.3.2 |

 denominational territory if they forswear, or earnestly promise

-symbolism, the suggestion of the primacy of the divinely
+symbolism, no longer starting from the primacy of the divinely

 So-called 'public' and 'nonreligious' or 'nonsectarian'